Aliases for ATP6V1C2 Gene

 GeneCards Summary for ATP6V1C2 Gene

 ATP6V1C2 (ATPase H+ Transporting V1 Subunit C2) is a Protein Coding gene.
 Diseases associated with ATP6V1C2 include Autosomal Recessive Nonsyndromic Deafness 47.
-Among its related pathways are Insulin receptor recycling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Rheumatoid arthritis and mTOR signaling pathway (KEGG).
 GO annotations related to this gene include protein dimerization activity and hydrogen-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V1C1.

 UniProtKB/Swiss-Prot for ATP6V1C2 Gene